grab/engineering-blog/_posts/2019-03-05-structured-logging.md

 *   **Better root cause analysis**: With structured logs, we can ingest and perform more powerful queries which won't be possible with simple unstructured logs.
 Developers can do more informative queries on finding the logs which are relevant to the situation.
 Not only this, log correlation and causal ordering make it possible to gain a better understanding of the distributed logs.
 Unlike unstructured data, where we are only limited to full-text or a handful of log types, structured logs take the possibility to a whole new level.
 *   **More transparency or better observability**: With structured logs, you increase the visibility of what is happening with your system - since now you can log information in a better, more expressive way.
 This enables you to have a more transparent view of what is happening in the system and makes your systems easier to maintain and debug over longer periods of time.
 *   **Better consistency**: With structured logs, you increase the structure present in your logs - and in turn, make your logs more consistent as the systems evolve.
 This allows us to index our logs in a system like Elastic stack more easily as we can be sure that we are sticking to some structure.
 Also with the adoption of a common schema, we can be rest assured that we are all using the same structure.
-*   **Better standardization**: Having a single, well-defined, structured way to do logging allows us to standardize logging - which reduces cognitive overhead of figuring out what happened in systems via logs and allows easier adoption.
+*   **Better standardisation**: Having a single, well-defined, structured way to do logging allows us to standardise logging - which reduces cognitive overhead of figuring out what happened in systems via logs and allows easier adoption.
 Instead of going through 100 different types of logs, you instead would only have a single format.
-This is also one of the goals of the library - standardizing the usage of the library across Golang backend services.
+This is also one of the goals of the library - standardising the usage of the library across Golang backend services.

 We get some additional benefits as well:

 *   **Dynamic Log Levels**: This allows us to have meaningful log levels in our code - where we can deploy with baseline warning settings and switch to lower levels (debug logs) only when we need them.
 This helps keep our logging costs low, as well as reduces the noise that developers usually need to go through when debugging.
 *   **Future-proof Consistency in Logs**: With the adoption of a common schema, we make sure that we stick with the same structure, even if say tomorrow our logging infrastructure changes - making us future-ready.
 Instead of manually specifying what to log, we can simply expose a function in our loggers.
-*   **Production-Like Logging Environment in Development**: The dockerized Kibana allows developers to enjoy the same benefits as the production Kibana.
+*   **Production-Like Logging Environment in Development**: The dockerised Kibana allows developers to enjoy the same benefits as the production Kibana.
 This also encourages developers to use Elastic stack more and explore its features such as building dashboards based on the log data, having better watchers, and so on.

 I hope you have enjoyed this article and found it useful.
 Comments and corrections are always welcome.